**This post contains affiliate links and we will be compensated if you make a purchase after clicking on our links. Thank You!

 After reading the article, I thought, “This is it!
 I now know what the problem is!
 I just needed to learn how to help her strengthen her working memory.”
 I read these five symptoms to my daughter and asked her what she thought.
 Her first response was, “That’s me!”

-Equipping Minds is perfect for anyone who wants to sharpen their learning skills, people with extreme memory/learning disabilities and all those somewhere in between.
+Equipping Minds is perfect for anyone who wants to sharpen their learning skills, people with extreme memory/learning disabilities, those who just can't remember a person's name and all those somewhere in between.

 My advice, do not wait until your child is old enough to voice their struggles in learning.
 If you see the slightest hint of struggles get help and play games- brain training games.
 We all can benefit from playing these games.
 You won't regret it.